lake-wg/edhoc/draft-ietf-lake-edhoc.md

 All private keys, symmetric keys, and IVs MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.
 Intermediate computed values such as ephemeral ECDH keys and ECDH shared secrets MUST be deleted after key derivation is completed.

 The Initiator and the Responder are responsible for verifying the integrity and validity of certificates.
 The selection of trusted CAs should be done very carefully and certificate revocation should be supported.
 The choice of revocation mechanism is left to the application.
 For example, in case of X.509 certificates, Certificate Revocation Lists {{RFC5280}} or OCSP {{RFC6960}} may be used.
+Similar considerations as for certificates are needed for CWTs.
+The endpoints are responsible for verifying the integrity and validity of CWTs, and to handle revocation.

+The application needs to determine what trust anchors are relevant, and have a well-defined trust-establishment process.
+A  self-signed certificate or CWT appearing in the protocol cannot be a trigger to modify the set of trust anchors.
+One common way for a new trust anchor to be added to (or removed from) a device is by means firmware upgrade.
+See {{RFC9360}} for a longer discussion on trust and validation in constrained devices.

+The contents of the COSE header parameters 'kcwt' and 'kccs' defined in {{cwt-header-param}} must be processed as untrusted input.
+Endpoints that intend to rely on the assertions made by a CWT/CCS obtained from any of these methods need to validate the contents.
+For 'kccs', which enables transport of raw public keys, the data structure used does not include any protection or verification data.
+The use of 'kccs' must be handled as unauthenticated operations, e.g. trust on first use, with the limitations and caveats entailed, see {{tofu}}.

 Verification of validity may require the use of a Real-Time Clock (RTC).
 The private authentication keys MUST be kept secret, only the Responder SHALL have access to the Responder's private authentication key and only the Initiator SHALL have access to the Initiator's private authentication key.

 The Initiator and the Responder are allowed to select the connection identifier C_I and C_R, respectively, for the other party to use in the ongoing EDHOC session as well as in a subsequent application protocol (e.g., OSCORE {{RFC8613}}).
 The choice of connection identifier is not security critical in EDHOC but intended to simplify the retrieval of the right security context in combination with using short identifiers.
 If the wrong connection identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will abort the EDHOC session) or retrieve the wrong security context (which also aborts the EDHOC session as the message cannot be verified).